Regret Minimization in Scalar, Static, Non-linear Optimization Problems: Regret approximation model uncertainties

 \subsection{Model uncertainty}

 The Cramér-Rao inequality establishes a lower bound for the variance of an unbiased estimator in terms of the inverse of the Fisher information~\cite{Ljung:1999}.
-Here we will use the idealized assumption that we have an estimator which is unbiased and efficient, meaning that it attains this lower bound\footnote{This holds when $h$ is linear in $\theta$ under no feedback but is otherwise an idealization.
-For large $t$ under sufficient excitation it holds in general.}.
-Thus, the quantity $\mathbb{E}\big[(\hat{\theta}_{t}-\theta_0)^2\big]$ in~\eqref{eq:exp_R} is given by the inverse of the Fisher information denoted by $\mathbb{I}_{t-1}$, where the index is $t-1$ since the model uncertainty will depend on all the inputs up to, but not including, time $t$.
-As shown in Appendix~\ref{sec:app1}, the Fisher information at time $t$ is given by
+The lower bound is reached\footnote{This holds when $h$ is linear in $\theta$ under no feedback but is otherwise an idealization.
+For large $t$ under sufficient excitation it holds in general.} when we adopt the following idealized assumption \begin{assumption} \textcolor{black}{The estimator $\hat{\theta}_{t}, \ t=1, \cdots, T$, is unbiased and efficient~\cite{Ljung:1999}.} \end{assumption} Thus, the estimate variance $\mathbb{E}\big[(\hat{\theta}_{t}-\theta_0)^2\big]$ in~\eqref{eq:exp_R} is given by the inverse of the Fisher information denoted by $\mathbb{I}_{t-1}$, where the index is $t-1$ since the model uncertainty will depend on all the inputs up to, but not including, time $t$.
+As shown in Appendix~\ref{sec:app1}, the Fisher information at time $t$ is expressed as follows

 where the initial information, denoted as $\mathbb{I}_0$, is obtained from prior experiments.
 In~\eqref{eq:Fish_t}, the input $u_s$ consists of two parts, the exploration input $\alpha_s$ and the exploitation input $u^*_s$ as illustrated in Fig.~\ref{fig:diagram}.
-We will introduce here an example that is useful to continue our discussion and which will be further developed in Section \ref{sec:example}. \begin{example} Let us consider the following quadratic cost function and input-output relationship
+We here introduce a simplified toy example that is useful to continue our discussion and illustrate the new findings.
+This is intended not as a comprehensive analysis, but as a clear demonstration of our ideas, and it will be further developed in Section \ref{sec:example}.